orenv3/ngsoft_jpa_with_JWT/readMe.md

-* swagger api-doc is in the swagger-api-doc.json file

-* I did @ControllerAdvice.
-However, I did not handle the errors catch via this controller.
+* localhost:8080/swagger-ui.html: swagger works with relevant token

+* @ControllerAdvice enabled
-* I did input validation on CRUD queries.
+* Validation on CRUD queries.
 * Create task with the same title is forbidden
 * Creating user with the same email is forbidden

-1- register
-2- authenticate
+* Task status in creation - if(status == null || status.isBlank()) is PENDING by default
+* Task status update - if(status == null || status.isBlank()) do nothing

+1- register - first need to register user - you will get register's token in the response 2- authenticate - user login. you will get login user token in the response and work with it.
-3- set the given token in to the postman
+3- set the given token in the swagger
 4- call needed API

+** You will need Auth token of admin user to begin testing **

-first object will always be:
+** First ADMIN user will always be:
+* user: orenv@vinogura
+* password: 1234

-His token will be in the consul:
+orenv@vinogura token will be in the console: for example : AuthResponse(token=eyJhbGciOiJIUzI1NiJ9.sdfsd....)
-AuthResponse(token=eyJhbGciOiJIUzI1NiJ9.sdfsd....)